mauriciosoares/core.js/README.md

 });
 ```

-If you have multiple modules you can start everything using `Core.startAll();`, and everything will be started.
-But if you need some specific order for starting your modules, you can call the modules you want first, and then use `Core.startAll()`.
+If you have multiple modules you can start everything using `Core.start();` with no parameters, and everything will be started.
+But if you need some specific order for starting your modules, you can call the modules you want first, and then use `Core.start()`.

 ### Destroying modules